 Facing trials in life right now?
 Like it or not, you’re growing in endurance.
 And that’s a good thing.

-When I’m faced with a challenge, I’d rather skip it and move on to a smoother patch of life.
+Personally, when I’m faced with a challenge, I’d rather skip it and move on to a smoother patch of life.
+In fact, the thought of sticking things out when I don’t feel like it is the last thing I’d like to do.

 But life doesn’t work that way.
-And really, I’d be disappointed if it did.
-What kind of an adventure would life be without any challenges or conflicts?
+And really, it would be disappointing if it did.
+After all, what kind of an adventure would life be without any challenges or conflicts?

 Last week, the shiny start to my family’s school year wore off.
 The excitement my children had vanished and complaining and apathy returned.